Mun Il-pyeong: Later life and death

-After his release from prison in 1920, Mun taught history at Jung-dong, Jung-ang, Baejae, and Songdo schools, and contributed articles on history to the Chosun Ilbo, Jung-wae Ilbo, and Kaebyeok, to increase national attention to history.
+After his release from prison in 1920, Mun taught history at Jung-dong, Jung-ang, Baejae, and Songdo schools, and contributed articles on history to the The Chosun Ilbo, Jung-wae Ilbo, and Kaebyeok, to increase national attention to history.
 Five years later in 1925 he again left to Japan to study history research, but quickly returned after less than a year.

 In April 1933 he became an editor of the Chosun Ilbo and focused on the popularization of history.
 He tried to find the essence of Korean traditional culture and spirit from history, and he continued his efforts to make the Korean people interested and aware of the importance of their history until his death in 1939 at the age of 52.

 Legacy

-In a time when the Japanese imperialists aimed to break the Koreans’ patriotism and ethnic spirit, Mun's research and efforts to spread Korean pride in their history had lasting effects on the people even after his death in the early 20th century.
+In a time when the Japanese imperialists aimed to break the Koreans' patriotism and ethnic spirit, Mun's research and efforts to spread Korean pride in their history had lasting effects on the people even after his death in the early 20th century.
 He helped lay the foundation of the study of Korean history by his efforts to give history meaning in addition to the study of fundamental historical fact.
 He also assisted in the work of organizing Korean historic records, and greatly helped in the popularization of history.

 His writings dealt with various fields: nature, art, traditional activities, relics, etc. He methodically studied every field related to Korean history.
 Mun simplified the style of historical writings.
 He made the titles of history articles simple in that they aptly reflected the context, was objective, and his writings were short and easily understandable for the intention of making history more accessible to people.